 It is not the intention of this report to imply that any particular substance should or should not be used for any particular purpose.
 It is the aim of this report to evaluate concerns in respect of a wide range of different substances.
-This report should only be used as a tool to assist in identifying priorities for environmental risk assessment.
-It should not be used in isolation to assess whether any particular substance should be used for any particular purpose.
+This report should not be used in isolation to assess whether any particular substance should be used for any particular purpose.